 Sharp tools, shaky scaffolds, fast-moving vehicles and powerful machines turn construction sites into dangerous places.
 If you are a construction worker who has been injured on the job, you are entitled to workers compensation benefits.
 But you may also be able to pursue a third-party lawsuit.
-With more than 100 years of combined experience practicing personal injury law, the attorneys at Needham Kepner & Fish LLP in San Jose can help you receive compensation through a third-party claim.
+With more than 100 years of combined experience practicing personal injury law, the San Jose construction accident lawyers at Needham Kepner & Fish LLP can help you receive compensation through a third-party claim.

 Determining Liability in a Construction Accident

 Under California law, construction workers who are injured on the job are entitled to workers compensation.
 The downside of the workers comp law is that it generally bars the injured worker from filing suit against the employer.
 If, however, someone other than your employer caused your injuries, you can file suit against that third party.

 Such third parties might include: